rust-lang/rust-project-goals/src/2024h2/async.md

 * [reorganize the async WG](#reorganize-the-async-wg), so that we can be better aligned and move more swiftly from here out;
 * [stabilize async closures](#stabilize-async-closures), allowing for a much wider variety of async related APIs (async closures are implemented on nightly).

-We have also identified two "stretch goals" that we believe could be completed:
+We have also identified three "stretch goals" that we believe could be completed:

 * [stabilize trait for async iteration](#stabilize-trait-for-async-iteration)
+* [support dyn for async traits via a proc macro]
 * [complete async drop experiments](#complete-async-drop-experiments) (currently unfunded)

 #### Resolve the ["send bound"][sb] problem

 Although async functions in traits were stabilized, there is currently no way to write a generic function that requires impls where the returned futures are `Send`.
 This blocks the use of async function in traits in some core ecosystem crates, such as [tower](https://crates.io/crates/tower), which want to work across all kinds of async executors.
 This problem is called the ["send bound"][sb] problem and there has been extensive discussion of the various ways to solve it.
 [RFC #3654] has been opened proposing one solution and describing why that path is preferred.
 Our goal for the year is to adopt *some* solution on stable.

+A solution to the send bound problem should include a migration path for users of the `trait_variant` crate, if possible.
+For [RFC #3654] (RTN), this would require implementable trait aliases (see [RFC #3437]).

 #### Reorganize the Async WG